 What was most telling for me was when he talked about people who are dissatisfied with their work.
-If they’re dissatisfied, it will show up in all aspects of their life.
+It will show up in all aspects of their life if they’re dissatisfied.

-And when you do work that you love, it connects to your soul.
-Then you will always be satisfied, not only in your work but in all areas of your life – wow!
+When you do work you love, it connects to your soul.
+Then you will always be satisfied in your work and all areas of your life – wow!

-If you’re struggling with finding your life’s work and need a guiding light, I’d highly recommend this book.
+I recommend this book if you’re struggling with finding your life’s work and need a guiding light.

 Some Inspiration and Quick Book Review to Entice You to Get and Read it!

-Quick Summary: What I loved about this book is how it guides you to dig deep into your soul’s purpose.
-It’s not about just having one job for the rest of your life.
+Quick Summary: I loved this book because it guides you to dig deep into your soul’s purpose.
+It’s not about having one job for the rest of your life.
 In fact, it’s normal to have more than one job in different fields.
-As we grow older, we shift and change, and that’s ok.
-Thomas gets us to really take a hard look beneath the surface and do work that satisfies your soul.
+As you grow older, you shift and change, and that’s ok.
+Thomas gets you to take a hard look beneath the surface and does work to satisfy your soul.

-WHO Ought to Read this Book: If you’re between jobs, or looking for your calling, your purpose in life, then you have to pick up and read this book.
-Thomas has a brilliant writing style and really gets at the heart of why it’s crucial that you do work that satisfies your soul.
+WHO Ought to Read this Book: If you’re between jobs or looking for your calling and your purpose in life, then you have to pick up and read this book.
+Thomas has a brilliant writing style and really understands why it’s crucial that you do work that satisfies your soul.
 When you don’t do work like that, everything suffers in your life because of it.

 Why Read this Book?
 Even if you already know your purpose, I’d encourage you to pick up this book.
 He uses language, encouragement, and the questions he asks to help guide you to help others.
 He teaches us patience, models the necessary powers of reflection, and gives us the courage to keep going.

-A Couple of Things You Will Discover: How all jobs, great and small, contribute to your life’s work.
-A job that you have maybe more important because of the emotional rewards you receive.
+A Couple of Things You Will Discover: How all great and small jobs contribute to your life’s work.
+Your job may be more important because of the emotional rewards you receive.
 Not all work is about how much money you will amass.
-If you don’t do work that is connected with your deep soul, you might always be dissatisfied in your work and in all areas of your life.
-No matter what your work is, if it’s dissatisfying, it might do more harm than good.
+If you don’t do work connected with your deep soul, you might always be dissatisfied with your work and in all areas of your life.
+No matter what your work is, it might do more harm than good if it’s dissatisfying.

 Inspiring Book Quotes: